Starignus/PythonPractise/Week1/RPIsetup/RPI_setup.md

 $ nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```

 The default text editor installed in the RPi is _nano_.
-We can install also _vim_ or _vi_ to have another text editor option.
+We can install also _vim_ or _vi_ to have another option of a text editor.

 In the line where with your "YOUR_PASSWORD" we replaced with the string we generated as hexadecimal characters, and we add the 'hash:'-prefix), e.g.